 After high school Sam attended a local community college and played a few years of semi-pro football in the area.
 He later obtained a Bachelors's of Business from the University of Bridgeport and currently works in the real estate industry.
 Although his personal football career ended, he was only just getting started with his contribution to the sport.

 Sam began coaching youth football with his oldest son Jordan.
 Jordan was a larger kid who took to the defensive line and went on to play at Curry College.
 Following Jordan is Taisun who would grow up to be a 6’2” dual-threat quarterback under Sam's guidance.
 Taisun was a standout at Harding High School and Avon Old Farms School where he passed for a combined 5,224 yard and 46 touchdowns.
 His performance earned him a spot on the roster of ACC powerhouse Clemson University.
 Taisun spent his first few years on the QB depth chart of a program led by 2021 NFL number one draft choice, Trevor Lawrence.
 Just as the starting QB position opened up he tore his left Achilles tendon.
 Doctors told him that he would be out for a year but he wasn’t hearing it.
 He dedicated himself to his recovery.
 Doing extra stretching, self-massages and calf raises after his regular therapy sessions.
 He credits his miraculous five-month recovery to his extra work and his faith in God.
 Taisun returned to the field on September 11, 2021 and completed his first college touchdown pass.
+In 2022 after entering the NCAA transfer portal Taisun committed to play for Georgia Tech University.

 Son number three, Tyler, decided to stay closer to home.
 He started his freshman season in 2021 at the University of Connecticut where he plays quarterback for the Huskies.